tailcallhq/tailcallhq.github.io/docs/client-tuning.md

 Connection pooling mitigates these issues by reusing existing connections for requests, reducing connection establishment frequency (and thus handshake overhead) and conserving client-side ports.
 This approach enhances application performance by minimizing the resources and time spent on managing connections.

+## Tuning HTTP Client

+Tailcall uses connection pooling by default and sets up with default tuning suitable for most use cases.
+You might need to further tune the HTTP client to improve your application's performance.
+Tailcall DSL provides a directive named [`@upstream`](/docs/client-tuning.md#upstream-directive) for this purpose.

 ## @upstream Directive

 The `upstream` directive enables control over specific aspects of the upstream server connection, including settings such as connection timeouts, keep-alive intervals, and more.
 The system applies default values if you do not specify them.